Razoff/ada_website/index.md

 ### GDELT Project

-Since the GDELT dataset will be our main analyse tool let's have a quick look at it.
+<p>Since the GDELT dataset will be our main analyse tool let's have a quick look at it.
 It is a project maintained by google.
-A huge database that is acualized every fifteen minutes with input of event all around the world.
+A huge database that is acualized every fifteen minutes with input of event all around the world.</p>

-To keep it simple every quarter of an hour three new files are uploaded on the server.
+<p>To keep it simple every quarter of an hour three new files are uploaded on the server.</p>

 <li> <b>Export :</b>This file holds all the individual event and their geographical informations.
 It basically answers the questions: Where?
 Who?
 What? </li>